 Choosing Between a Traditional IRA and Roth IRA

-When deciding between a Traditional and Roth IRA, there are many factors to consider but the decision typically comes down to the tax benefits.
-Those who expect their tax rate to decline in the future may see more benefit from a Traditional IRA.
-Conversely, those who expect their tax bill to be higher in retirement may prefer a Roth IRA.
+When deciding between a Traditional and Roth IRA, there are many factors to consider, but the decision typically comes down to the tax benefits.
+If you expect your tax rate to decline in the future, you may see more benefit from a Traditional IRA.
+Conversely, if you expect your tax bill to be higher in retirement, you may prefer a Roth IRA.

 Another factor that can impact the decision between a Traditional and Roth IRA is the amount of earnings you anticipate.
 If you have a short time horizon, or tend to take lower risk with your investments, you may prefer a Traditional IRA.
 That’s because you would expect to have lower earnings, so paying tax on investment growth in retirement would be less of a burden.
 Conversely, if you have many years until retirement, or invest aggressively, you may anticipate a high amount of accumulated earnings.
 In this situation, a Roth IRA may provide a greater benefit since earnings are not taxed when you make qualified withdrawals.